Catholics United: Abortion

 The group has been criticized by Catholic bishops because of its opposition to criminalizing abortion, although not the U.S. Conference of Catholic Bishops as a whole.

 Catholics United has condemned bishops who deny Communion to politicians who support legal abortion.
 It describes this as "a shameful attempt to use the Catholic sacrament of Communion as a political weapon."

 Gay and lesbian advocacy

 In March 2010, former director Chris Korzen appeared on CNN to challenge the Archdiocese of Washington, DC's protest of a law requiring employers to grant benefits to same-sex partners.
 In May 2010, Catholics United criticized a Boston-area Catholic school's decision to deny admission to the child of a lesbian couple.

 Catholics United has aimed criticism at the Church for its opposition to same-sex marriage.

 In 2012 the organization received most of its operational budget that year from an LGBT rights activist foundation run by influential multi-millionaire Tim Gill.

 Political affiliations

-John Podestas leaked emails show Sandy Newman and Podesta exchanging views and strategies in the aim of fomenting "progressive" value change in the Catholic Church.
+John Podesta's leaked emails show Sandy Newman and Podesta exchanging views and strategies with the aim of fomenting "progressive" value change in the Catholic Church.